phhei/FramingNN/ReadMe.md

 The semantic clustering is activated by default.

-### Further parameters for both settings (singe and multi-task)
+### Further parameters for both settings (single and cross-parallel-dataset)

-in multi-task-setting, the following parameters are applied to each task input and output.
+in cross-parallel-dataset setting, the following parameters are applied to each task input and output.

 #### ``max_seq_len``